-Rules of Rhetorical Engagement
+Rules of Engagement in Discourse

 • Rule #1 RESPECT – Understand & Question before Disagree & Criticize.